 What Is Particulate Matter?

-The indoor air that you breathe can impact your lung health.
-There are tiny pieces of dust, dirt, soot, smoke, droplets of liquid and other pollutants in our air called particulate matter.
-Sometimes you can see fine particles, but other times they can only be seen with a microscope.
+Particulate matter – often written as PM - is made up of tiny pieces of dust, dirt, soot, smoke, droplets of liquid and other pollutants.
+Sometimes you can see the fine particles, but other times they can only be seen with a microscope.
 Particulate matter is categorized based on size.
 Larger particulate matter is called PM10 and much finer particulate matter is called PM2.5.
 PM2.5 is most harmful to your health.

 When particles from the air travel deep into your body, they can have a negative impact on your health.
-Particulate matter—often written as PM—are so small they go into the lungs all the way to the air sacs called alveoli.
+PM2.5 is so small they go into the lungs all the way to the air sacs called alveoli.
 Once there, they can irritate and corrode the alveoli wall, damaging the lungs and causing lung disease.
 Particulate matter found in the air can make existing lung diseases, like asthma and COPD worse, as well as cause pneumonia, heart disease, stroke and lung cancer.

 Watch How Indoor Air Quality Impacts Your Lungs to learn more.